Generic Name: benzoyl peroxide (BEN-zoyl per-OX-ide)

 Brand Name: Examples include Triaz and Zoderm

-Zoderm pads is a keratolytic agent with antibacterial actions.
+Zoderm pads are a keratolytic agent with antibacterial actions.
 The effectiveness of benzoyl peroxide appears to be due to its antibacterial, peeling (keratolytic), and drying actions.

 Do NOT use Zoderm pads if: